Ravn-Tech/HyperTag/README.md

 - [TMSU](https://github.com/oniony/TMSU): Written in Go
 - [SuperTag](https://github.com/amoffat/supertag): Written in Rust

 **What is the point of HyperTag's existence?** HyperTag offers some unique features such as the import function that make it very convenient to use.
-Also HyperTag's code base is written in Python and thus extremely small (<600 LOC) compared to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it very easy to modify / extend / fix it yourself.
+Also HyperTag's code base is written in Python and thus extremely small (<600 LOC) compared to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it very easy to modify it / contribute yourself.